spoo-bar/probase/README.md

 Go to `File > Preferences > Settings` and in the settings for probase configure these values
 * code.dbscriptsFolderPath - The path to the DbScripts repository.
 Ensure you have the latest changes.
 > eg C:\Code\Git\DbScript
+* code.sqlLogPath - The path to sql log file as set in registry at path `Software\Wow6432Node\Proenco\InfoCenter\Settings`
 * code.sqlSource - Whether to use MS SQL source or Oracle source.

 ![settings image](images/settings.png "Settings image")